jhauberg/cards.py/README.md

 The hope and intent of this tool is to provide a way to get a prototype built quickly and with as little hassle and setup as possible, while still providing options for customizing your cards as much- or as little, as you want to.

-It's also just a fun project to work on; so there's that.
+It's also just a fun project to work on; so there's that!

 # Contributing